theadityamittal/rag-explorer/docs/architecture.md

 - **Performance**: Consider both memory usage and response time
 - **Backward Compatibility**: Maintain existing CLI command signatures

-This unified architecture document provides comprehensive guidance for understanding, using, and contributing to the Support Deflect Bot's dual-architecture design!
+This unified architecture document provides comprehensive guidance for understanding, using, and contributing to the RAG Explorer's dual-architecture design!